-Earth is closest to the sun every year in early January, when it’s winter for the Northern Hemisphere.
+So, Earth is closest to the sun every year in early January, when it’s winter for the Northern Hemisphere.

 In winter, your part of Earth is tilted away from the sun.
 In summer, your part of Earth is tilted toward the sun.
 The day of maximum tilt toward or away from the sun is the December or June solstice.

 Though not responsible for the seasons, Earth’s closest and farthest points to the sun do affect seasonal lengths.
-When the Earth comes closest to the sun for the year, as around now, our world is moving fastest in orbit around the sun.
-Earth is rushing along now at 30.3 kilometers per second (almost 19 miles per second) – moving about a kilometer per second faster than when Earth is farthest from the sun in early July.
-Thus the Northern Hemisphere winter (Southern Hemisphere summer) is the shortest season as Earth rushes from the solstice in December to the equinox in March.
+When the Earth comes closest to the sun for the year, as we do every year in early January, our world is moving fastest in orbit.
+Earth is rushing along now at almost 19 miles per second (30.3 km/sec), moving about 0.6 miles per second (one km/sec) faster than when Earth is farthest from the sun in early July.
+So the Northern Hemisphere winter and – simultaneously – the Southern Hemisphere summer are the shortest seasons, as Earth rushes from the solstice in December to the equinox in March.